Section 377: History

-Although the act of sodomy was sometimes prosecuted in England under British common law, it was first codified in the British empire as Section 377 in the Indian Penal Code as "carnal intercourse against the order of nature" in 1860.
+Although the act of sodomy was sometimes prosecuted in England under British common law, it was first codified in the British Empire as Section 377 in the Indian Penal Code as "carnal intercourse against the order of nature" in 1860.
 Section 377 was then exported to other colonies and even to England itself, providing the legal model for the act of 'buggery' in the Offences Against the Person Act (1861).
 Alok Gupta wrote for a Human Rights Watch report in 2008 that the British intended for the code to prevent Christian colonial subjects from "corruption", and to condition colonized subjects undergoing Christianization to conform to colonial authority.
 This consequently had a big impact on colonial-era sexuality in India.

 Although Section 377 did not explicitly include the word homosexual, it has been used to prosecute homosexual activity.
 The provision was introduced by authorities in the Raj in 1862 as Section 377 of the Indian Penal Code and functioned as the legal impetus behind the criminalization of what was referred to as, "unnatural offences" throughout the various colonies, in several cases with the same section number.

-In Singapore, a similar law called Section 377A of the Singapore Penal Code was introduced in 1938 by the colonial government that had also criminalized sex between men.
+In Singapore, a similar law called Section 377A of the Singapore Penal Code was introduced in 1938 by the colonial government that had also criminalized sex between men, although this law became gradually unenforced in the 21st century.
 In 2022, then Prime Minister Lee Hsien Loong had announced that the provision would be repealed.
-It was repealed on 29 November 2022 when the bill passed in Parliament.
+It was repealed on 3 January 2023.
+Meanwhile in Malaysia, Section 377A has remained on the books of the Malaysia Penal Code.